On the circular correlation coefficients for bivariate von Mises distributions on a torus: Introduction

-It is to be noted however, that $\kappa_1$, $\kappa_2$ and $\lambda$ (or $\kappa_3$) need to be reported together to describe the variability and association between $\Theta$ and $\Phi$ -- the parameters $\kappa_1$ and $\kappa_2$ alone do not characterize the variances and $\lambda$ (or $\kappa_3$) alone does not explain the association between $\Theta$ and $\Phi$.
+It is to be noted however, that $\kappa_1$, $\kappa_2$ and $\kappa_3$ need to be reported together to describe the variability and association between $\Theta$ and $\Phi$ -- the parameters $\kappa_1$ and $\kappa_2$ alone do not characterize the variances and $\kappa_3$ alone does not explain the association between $\Theta$ and $\Phi$.
 Moreover, the variances and association depend on these parameters through complicated functions which are difficult to visualize, and they cannot be well approximated by any simple functions of the three parameters in general.
 This is a key distinction from a bivariate normal model.
-There is also no requirement that the square of the ``covariance'' parameter ($\lambda$ or $\kappa_3$) be bounded above by the product of the ``concentration'' parameters ($\kappa_1$ and $\kappa_2$).
-This flexibility permits bimodality in the sine model density when $\lambda^2 > \kappa_1 \kappa_2$, and in the cosine model density when $\kappa_3 < - \kappa_1 \kappa_2/(\kappa_1+\kappa_2)$ (see \citep{mardia:2007}).
+There is also no requirement that the square of the ``covariance'' parameter ($\kappa_3$) be bounded above by the product of the ``concentration'' parameters ($\kappa_1$ and $\kappa_2$).
+This flexibility permits bimodality in the sine model density when $\kappa_3^2 > \kappa_1 \kappa_2$, and in the cosine model density when $\kappa_3 < - \kappa_1 \kappa_2/(\kappa_1+\kappa_2)$ (see \citep{mardia:2007}).
+Specifically, we are interested in association for the circular context, which we define next.

-The computation of summary measures for the association and dispersions of $\Theta$ and $\Phi$ in the sine and cosine models, therefore, require methods from circular statistics.
-The dispersions of the coordinates can be quantified by the circular variances (see, e.g.,~\cite{jammalamadaka:2001}), which is defined for an angular variable $\Theta$ as $\var(\Theta) = 1-E(\cos(\Theta))$. \citet{singh:2002} provide expressions for $\var(\Theta)$ and $\var(\Phi)$ in terms of $\kappa_1, \kappa_2$ and $\lambda$ for the sine model.
-Although such expressions are not given in \citet{mardia:2007} for the cosine model, they can be analogously derived.